hypercore-protocol/hyperdrive-daemon/README.md

 The `~/Hyperdrive/Network/Active` directory contains symlinks to the `networking.json` stats files for every drive that your daemon is currently announcing. `ls`ing this directory gives you a quick overview of exactly what you're announcing.

 ### FUSE Commands
-*Note: Always be sure to run `hyperdrive setup` and check the FUSE status before doing any additional FUSE-related commands!*
+*Note: Always be sure to run `hyperdrive fuse-setup` and check the FUSE status before doing any additional FUSE-related commands!*

 #### `hyperdrive create <path>`
 Create a new drive mounted at `path`.